 A reporter from NJIT (New Jersey Institute of Technology)

 AR is not only helping undergrad or higher-level students, it has so much to offer for K-12 and preschool students too.
-As AR is a powerful visualization tool from age 3 to 18, students can experience the advantages of immersive visual learning according to their own levels.
+As AR is a powerful visualization tool for ages 3 to 18, students can experience the advantages of immersive visual learning according to their own levels.

 It’s more likely that students will remember their material for the long term because they will be able to directly interact with their materials in fun and innovative ways.
 By this way, students will be encouraged to improve their social learning, explore their surroundings, extend visual literacy, improve their language and problem-solving skills, and metacognition with the offerings of AR.